ARM-software/lisa/doc/source/writing_extensions.rst

-.. _writing_extensions:
+.. _writing_plugins:

 ==================
-Writing Extensions
+Writing Plugins
 ==================

-Workload Automation offers several extension points (or plugin types).The most interesting of these are
+Workload Automation offers several plugin points (or plugin types).The most interesting of these are

 :workloads: These are the tasks that get executed and measured on the device.
 These